-The site is within a large region that has been known as Meridiani since the earliest days of telescopic study of Mars because it lies near the planet's arbitrarily designated prime meridian, or line of zero longitude.
-"Planum" means plains, and the name fits:

-Meridiani Planum is one of the smoothest, flattest places on Mars.
+□ Meridiani Planum is near the martian equator, halfway around the planet from Gusev.
+The region of the planet in which it lies has been known as Meridiani since the earliest days of telescopic study of Mars, because it lies near the planet's meridian, or line of zero longitude.
+"Planum" means plains, and the name fits: Meridiani Planum is one of the smoothest, flattest places on Mars.